wp-plugins/twitter-stream/readme.txt

 1. #tags now link to the Twitter search page for that hash tag.
 1. Link to user's profile, customizable via CSS & via function parameter.
 1. Optional display of follower count.
 1. Retweets can now be shown.
-Used 2 API requests due to Twitter API limitations.
+1. Cache time can be customized via the widget or template function.

 A big thank you to all the people who have translated Twitter Stream into different languages.